amartinsec/BadBird-C2/README.md

 ```
 # BadBird C2

+My blogpost about canary tokens can be found [here.](https://blog.amartinsec.com/posts/canary/)

-*BadBird C2 is still in active development, but I didn't want to wait before releasing.
+*BadBird C2 is still in development, but I didn't want to wait before releasing.
 I am working to improve stability as time permits.*

 <br>